deriveitCreator/chat_app/README.md

 Pressing Tab moves you to the next input or button.

-This app makes its own server at port 3001, so make sure port 3001 is available.
+Also, This app makes its own server at port 3001.

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false"

+update 5.2:
+- `public` folder renamed to `static`.

 update 5.1:
 - Shortcut Keys was not working when Youtube iframe was in focus.
 That is fixed now.